thespacedoctor/qubits/README.md

     ###### LOGGING
     Level of logging required: WARNING # DEBUG, INFO, WARNING, ERROR or CRITICAL

-Download a template settings file from the [git repo here](https://github.com/thespacedoctor/qubits/blob/master/qubits/tests/input/qubits_settings.yaml), adapt to your needs and then call it when running QUBITS (via the `-s` flag).

 ## The QUBITS Simulation Stages

 The four stages of the simulation are: